Email Deliverability Statistics (2026): What Our Data Actually Shows

 IndustryInbox RateHealth ScoreWhat Stands Out

-For context on the broader email marketing picture: Litmus found that email marketing generates between 10x and 50x ROI for 65% of programs.
-The average ROI sits between $36 and $42 for every $1 spent.
+For context on the broader email marketing picture: in Litmus’s 2025 State of Email survey, 35% of marketing leaders reported $10 to $36 back for every $1 spent on email, 30% reported $36 to $50, and 5% reported more than $50.
 Those returns only materialize when emails actually reach the inbox.
-At a 65% global inbox rate, roughly one-third of that potential ROI is being left on the table.
+At a 64% global inbox rate, just over a third of that potential ROI is being left on the table.

 Regulatory Compliance (It’s Worse Than You Think)